Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 Please note that the Logstash API endpoint (9600) is not exposed outside of the docker container.

 At startup Logstash installs Index-Templates and creates indexes in Elasticsearch.
 Please check that they exits with either Kibana or REST API calls.
-Using Kibana: Menu --> Management --> Stack Management --> Index Management.
+Using Kibana: Menu --> Stack Management --> Index Management.
 Check apigw-* indices (7x apigw-*) and index templates (apigw-domainaudit, apigw-monitoring, apigw-traffic-scheduled, trace-messages, traffic-details and traffic-summary) exists.

 ### Filebeat